 Kim and Adam Sanft wanted children.
 After four years of marriage and three unsuccessful in vitro attempts, they were ready to adopt.
 This was not a hard decision for them.
 Kim had been working for a private adoption agency for more than a year.
 She had worked with birth mothers and adoptive parents.
 She knew the process, but more than that, she knew the love that existed in the hearts of all concerned.
 She felt a connection to them.
+She saw the miracles.
 She knew what a joy it was for babies to be placed in the arms of loving parents and the sacrifice and love it took on the part of a birth mother to make the decision to give her child the life she could not provide.

 When Kim shared her story, she started by paying tribute to her baby’s birth mother.
 This mother loved her unborn baby and wanted him to have a home with a loving mother and father who had the means to care for her child.
 This was something she could not provide herself, but she could provide it for him through adoption.
 She called an agency she trusted.
 It happened to be where Kim worked.
 The call came late one evening.
 The birth mother told the agency representative to make the decision as to who would be the best parents for her child.
 She said, “Make the decision quickly.
 You will know better than I who is best suited to be the parents of my child.
 I’m going in for delivery tomorrow, and I would like them to be here.”

 Kim received the call.
 She said, “I felt overcome with humility and vulnerability.
 We had only been home two months from a similar situation that had fallen through, so our emotions were a little raw and we felt scared–hopeful, but still scared and vulnerable.”
 She said they quickly found the courage to embrace this opportunity and felt a sweet assurance and calmness that this was right and that they should take the leap of faith.
 They were on the next red-eye flight.